gizemvk/gizemvk/README.md

 🌱 I’m currently learning C# and Unity..

-📫 How to reach me Linkedin @Gizem Koçyiğit...
+📫 How to reach me LinkedIn @Gizem Koçyiğit...

 -Languages-